cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-2-network-and-internet.md

 ### 4. PPPoE connection

-WAN connection will be managed by a PPPoE connection, which will be available in `modules/pppoe.nix`
+We'll set up the PPPoE (Point-to-Point Protocol over Ethernet) connection for internet access.
+The configuration for this is located in the `modules/pppoe.nix` file.

 `/etc/nixos/modules/pppoe.nix`